top of page

 Catering FAQ

-HOW MUCH FOOD DO I NEED ????
+HOW MUCH FOOD DO I NEED????

 Trying to determine the amount of food you will need for a party is always a challenge.
 There is no exact science it is more of an educated guess.

 There are many variables to consider when planning the amount of food needed for a party.
 Start with the time of day you will be hosting.
 If it is early in the day or at a time not normally considered a "mealtime" then a light offering should suffice.
 If it falls during a mealtime, then you should offer enough food to provide a meal.
 Breakfast is usually served until 11am; brunch from 11am until 2pm; lunch from 12:30 pm to 3:30 pm; tea from 3pm to 5pm; cocktails and dinner from 5pm until 9pm.
 The length of your event will also play a part, the longer the party the more food will be required.
 The richness and popularity of the menu selections will play a part.
-Guests will eat more of the lighter selections and they will definitely eat more peeled shrimp, than ones they must peel themselves.
+Guests will eat more of the lighter selections, and they will definitely eat more peeled shrimp, than ones they must peel themselves.
 The guest list itself will factor into the decision as usually men will have a heartier appetite than the women.
-If young children are included they might not eat a bite, or they could take more food than several guests could consume.
-I often suggest that if there will be more then a few young children attending, you offer a children's buffet such a chicken nuggets, fries, and fruit etc. This way they can eat early and the pickier adults will sometimes graze at that table too!
+If young children are included, they might not eat a bite, or they could take more food than several guests could consume.
+I often suggest that if there will be more than a few young children attending, you offer a children's buffet such a chicken nuggets, fries, and fruit etc. This way they can eat early, and the pickier adults will sometimes graze at that table too!

 Cocktail party guidelines to consider:

-1. It is better to over estimate rather than underestimate your food needs so that no one goes home hungry.
+1. It is better to overestimate rather than underestimate your food needs so that no one goes home hungry.

 2. The more popular an item such as crab or shrimp or prime rib you should either provide more of these items or skip them altogether.
 Yes, skip them if you are uncomfortable with offering a bounty of them.
 Guests will not miss what they don't see but can be rather bitter if they are "cheated" out of an item that someone before them took lots of!